 An active chamber musician, he has performed with The Chamber Music Society of Lincoln Center, New Arts Trio, been an Artist-in-Residence at the Newport Music Festival, and was a founding member of the Amadeus Ensemble.
 The ensemble recorded a critically acclaimed series of wind chamber music for Musical Heritage Society.
 Other chamber music projects include recordings of wind serenades by Dvorak and Mozart with the American Chamber Winds, and Monochrome III by Peter Schickele under the composer’s direction.

-Prof. Estrin has presented recitals, masterclasses, workshops, and seminars at educational conferences and institutions throughout the United States, including the Eastman School of Music, Peabody Conservatory, Florida State University, University of Maryland, University of Alabama, Texas State University, Texas A&M University, Midwest Clinic, New York State School Music Association, Connecticut School Music Association, and Florida Music Educators Association.
+Prof. Estrin has presented recitals, masterclasses, workshops, and seminars at a number of prestigious educational conferences and institutions including the Eastman School of Music, Peabody Conservatory, Arizona State University, Florida State University, University of Maryland, University of Alabama, University of Arizona, University of Texas, Texas State University, Texas A&M University, Midwest Clinic, New York State School Music Association, Connecticut School Music Association, and Florida Music Educators Association.
+In 2019, he was a guest clinician in Australia at the University of Melbourne.
 He has performed in recital with clarinetists Stanley Drucker, Karl Leister, and Mark Nuccio.

 Mitchell Estrin is a Buffet Crampon Clarinet Artist and performs exclusively on the Buffet R13 clarinet.
 As a Vandoren Performing Artist, he endorses and performs exclusively on Vandoren reeds and mouthpieces.
 Prof. Estrin's educational articles are published regularly in the Vandoren Wave and his biography is listed in Who’s Who in American Music and Who’s Who in International Music.